JICE

 Advice for Graduate School Applicants

-Within your application, the Research Proposal is of critical importance to the admission decision.
+Within your application, the Research Proposal is of critical importance to the admission determination.
 The application is the basis of the initial document screening.
 Still, beyond that, it plays an essential role in shaping the interview for applicants who reach the final stage.
-It can have a determinative effect both on the selection.
+It can have a determinative effect on the selection.

-• 2) Is there a clear, concise, and meaningful research topic?
+• (2) Is there a clear, concise, and meaningful research topic?
 Setting the purpose and objective of a project is one of the most challenging tasks in research.

-• 4) Do you know the basic outlines of Japanese law, politics and public administration?
+• (4) Do you know the basic outlines of Japanese law, politics and public administration?
 What is Japan's position or experience within your topic area?

-Have you investigated our faculty members?
+• (5) Suitability for supervision; Have you investigated our faculty members?
 Information on our Program and our staff are available on the Website of our school.
 Members of our faculty publish their articles and books in English, Japanese and other languages.
 Try to be aware of our work and familiarize yourself with the work of members of our faculty who specialize in your chosen area.
+Please refer to the profile of our professors’ page of the Website of our school.

 https://gsl.law.nagoya-u.ac.jp/about-us/faculty-members.php